Reviewed January 2020

 These conditions generally present with other symptoms alongside a weak bladder.
 These can include weakness in the arms and legs, abnormal sensations, facial drooping, slowed movements, difficulty walking, and headaches.
 So, if you experience other neurological symptoms in addition to a weak bladder, it is worth visiting your doctor to get checked out.

 Stress and anxiety

 As previously explained, we have voluntary control of passing urine, thanks to the micturition centre.
-However, sometimes it can come about that we are passing urine frequently, using voluntary control, due psychological conditions, when there is nothing wrong at all with our bladder structure or nervous control.
+However, sometimes it can come about that we are passing urine frequently using voluntary control, due to psychological conditions, when there is nothing wrong at all with our bladder structure or nervous control.

 An example of this is stress and anxiety.
-When we feel anxious, our brain may keep sending false signals to the micturition center that we need to go to the toilet because our bladder is full, even when it isn’t.
-One theory of why this happens is because the nervous system which is responsible for the ‘fight or flight’ response is activated, with increased release of adrenaline, and it’s these nervous stimulations that travel to the bladder giving the sensation that it needs emptying.
+When we feel anxious, our brain may send false signals to the micturition centre that we need to go to the toilet because our bladder is full, even when it isn’t.
+One theory of why this happens is because our stress response system is activated, which results in the increased release of hormones, and it’s these nervous stimulations that travel to the bladder and give the sensation that it needs emptying.4

 Other symptoms associated with anxiety include palpitations, sweating, breathlessness, and a tight chest.
 Generally when the stressful situation passes, the symptoms should go away.
 If your bladder problems continue after the stressful situation has passed, or despite being treated for anxiety, you should seek medical help to ensure you don’t have a different condition.

 Finding you need to pee very frequently, and feeling that you have to pee urgently may be a sign of a urine infection.
 This is because the bacteria that is infecting the bladder irritates the bladder wall, sending signals to the brain that we need to pee.
 This may be an evolutionary adaptation in order to pee out the bacteria.